-NEURODIAGNOSTIC TECHNOLOGY PROGRAM GRADUATE COMPETENCIES FOR PERFORMING NERVE CONDUCTION STUDIES - ADD-ON NCS
+NEURODIAGNOSTIC TECHNOLOGY PROGRAM GRADUATE COMPETENCIES FOR PERFORMING NERVE CONDUCTION STUDIES (NCS) - ADD-ON

-The following graduate competencies for performing Nerve Conduction Studies (NCS) are recommended as standards for the education of postsecondary students in neurodiagnostic technology (NDT) programs with NCS add-on.
-Employers can expect the graduates of CAAHEP-accredited NDT with add-on NCS programs to be competent in the areas defined below with appropriate supervision.
+The following graduate competencies for perfoming Nerve Conduction Studies)NCS) are recommended as standards for the education of postsecondary students in neurodiagnostic technology (NDT) programs with NCS add-on.
+Exployers can expect the graduates of a CAAHEP-accredited NDT with add-on NCS programs to be competent in the areas defined below.